pact-foundation/docs.pact.io/website/docs/implementation_guides/rust/pact_consumer.md

 ### Changing the output directory

 By default, the pact files will be written to `target/pacts`.
 To change this, set the environment variable `PACT_OUTPUT_DIR`.

+### Forcing pact files to be overwritten

+Pacts are merged with existing pact files when written.
+To change this behaviour so that the files are always overwritten, set the environment variable `PACT_OVERWRITE` to `true`.